AbdelIdir/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are a type of database management system ,while SQL is the language used to manipulate tables,records,data within that system.

 - [ ] Why do tables need a `primary key`?

+You need a primary key to reference tables and to be able to track records through different tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+We call it foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need another table that links the two tables we want to connect to each others.
+This table will have foreign keys referencing to the primary keys of those two said tables.

 ## Minimum Viable Product